 There are time limits which apply to Solicitors negligence claims; the general rule is six years, from the date of the negligence act or omission, or three years from when you became aware of the negligence.
 The rules regarding time limitations can be complex therefore it is recommended you seek legal advice if you are unsure.
 We will make an assessment of the time limits based on the facts of your case.
 If you wish to know more, please get in touch today by phone on 0800 234 3234 , requesting a call-back or using our online contact form.

-Get in touch now and find out how we can help with your case for compensation for Solicitor negligence.
+Get in touch today and find out how we can help with your case for solicitor negligence compensation.